Many men complain:

 Not infrequently small blisters appear on the glans penis, particularly around the urethral outlet.
 If there are any abrasions on either the glans or shaft of the penis, secondary infection can occur in these local sites.

-The same type of irritative penile reaction may develop from exposure to a non infectious vaginal environment as a response to the chemicals in contraceptive creams, jellies, foams, etc.
+The same type of irritative penile reaction may develop from exposure to a non-infectious vaginal environment as a response to the chemicals in contraceptive creams, jellies, foams, etc.

 It may not be the female that responds in a sensitive manner to an intravaginal chemical contraceptive agent but rather her male partner.
-Sensitivity to intravaginal chemical contraceptives is seen quite frequently in the male and, if symptoms develop, contraceptive technique should be changed.
+Sensitivity to intravaginal chemical contraceptives is seen quite frequently in the male and, if symptoms develop, the contraceptive technique should be changed.